IDR/deployment/docs/deployment.md

 ## Overview of the playbooks

 The deployment steps are separated into multiple playbooks.
-Several top-level playbooks are provided which should be suitable for the majority of cases, the most important being `idr-01-install-idr.yml`.
+Several top-level playbooks are provided which should be suitable for the majority of cases, and these are described below, the most important being `idr-01-install-idr.yml`.
 You should not need to run any other playbooks individually.

 ### [`idr-00-preinstall.yml`](../ansible/idr-00-preinstall.yml)